SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_projectmanagement.md

 	Copy into Project?
 Choose Yes or No

 Then the image is added under the data node "Images".
 At the same, the image is shown in Display.

+If you add/remove data nodes, or change data of a data node inside a SV project, you need to save those changes to the underlying files.

+**To save SV projects:**

+	Method 1: Toolbar -> Save SV Projects
+	Method 2: Menu -> File -> Save Sv Projects

+You can close a project with exiting SimVascular.
+Make sure you save the project before closing it.
+After closing a project, it's removed from Data Manager.

+**To close a SV project:**

+	Right click the data node of a SV project in Data Manager Click "Close SV Project" in the popup menu

+**Undo/Redo is implemented for data changes.** To restore the data to the previous state, apply Undo/Redo.

+	Undo: Ctrl+Z
+	Redo: Ctrl+Y